|

 purchased the bureau and washstand too!)
 It's odd to find his work

 now re-appearing at auctions.
-I reduced my attendance
+I reduced my attendance at

-at shows when I began to raise a family, but I tried to go to the
+shows when I began to raise

-Guild show or Philadelphia Miniaturia when I could, and when my
+a family, but I tried to go to the Guild show or Philadelphia Miniaturia when I could,

-daughter was older, I was able to go to London for the Kensington
+older, I was able to go to London for the Kensington Dolls' House Festival (the best!)

-finally got to the Singing Tree just a few years before they closed.
-I really enjoy the shops in
+a few years before they closed.
+Now I am a regular at the

 |